hasansidd/AustinPetsAlive/README.md

 # AustinPetsAlive

 An Android app that list available pets for adoption from Austin Pets Alive.
-Uses [petScraper](https://github.com/hasansidd/petScraper) to get available pets.

 Introduction
 ------------